jigneshsharma123/productListingNative/README.md

 ## Demo Video

-For a visual demonstration of how to use the app, watch the following video: [My Food App Demo](https://youtu.be/E8_3gAy3UEQ)
+For a visual demonstration of how to use the app, watch the following video: [ProductListing Demo](https://youtu.be/E8_3gAy3UEQ)

 ## Customization